How to Create a Restaurant Staff Training Manual (+ Free Template)

 A restaurant training manual or employee handbook lays out what staff can expect while working at your restaurant, and what is expected of them.
 Think of it as a crash course guide, including the role’s responsibilities, processes, and frequently asked questions.

-Why should you use a restaurant training manual?
+Why you need a restaurant training manual

 What to include in your training manual guide